 - The Annual Allowable Cut (AAC) for each of the Province's timber supply areas and tree farms is determined by the Provincial Chief Forester.
 A re-determination is made every five to ten years.
-The rate at which timber is made available for harvesting is in response to social, economic, environmental and biological considerations.
-The Minister then apportions the AAC to applicants using various forms of agreement that grant rights to harvest Crown timber for varying terms.
+The rate at which timber is made available for harvesting by the Chief Forester is in response to social, economic, environmental and biological considerations.
+The Forest Minister then apportions the AAC to forest companies using various forms of agreement that grant rights to harvest Crown timber for varying terms.
 Most of the AAC in forest management units is already allocated to established forest companies under long-term tenure.
-Any new harvest rights under consideration are being funneled to First Nations. - Uplifts to the traditional AAC were significant as a result of the beetle.
-However, the harvesting rights tied to these uplifts were non-replaceable and were typically for less than 15 years.
-Many of these uplifts have since expired.
+Any new harvest rights under consideration in 2017 are being funneled to First Nations. - Uplifts to the traditional AAC were significant as a result of the beetle.
+However, the harvesting rights tied to these uplifts were non-replaceable and were typically for less than 15 years in duration.
+Many of these tenures have since expired.
 Those remaining are scheduled to terminate in the next 1 to 4 years and are unlikely to be replaced. - Dead pine trees are unlikely to remain standing much longer than 20 to 25 years after they have been killed.
-Many stands have already been dead for over 15 years. - The surge in sawmill residual value over the past decade in most regions across of BC has made this a commodity that is no longer the low-cost waste-wood it was once perceived to be. - Considerable roadside logging waste exists in harvested dead-pine stands.
+Many trees have already been dead for over 15 years. - The surge in sawmill residual byproduct values over the past decade in most regions across of BC has made this a commodity that is no longer the low-cost waste-wood it was once perceived to be. - Considerable roadside logging waste exists in harvested dead-pine stands.
 Under Section 7 of the Wildfire Act, this waste material must be disposed of within 6 to 12 months after it is determined that a fire hazard exists.
-Therefore, this waste is not something that can be logistically stockpiled. - The 2008-2010 drop in the price of lumber forced all sawmill operators to minimize delivered wood costs.
-In reaction, harvesting operations during this period were concentrated in forests close to existing sawmills.
-Very few forestrybased communities in the BC Interior have significant volume of dead-pine trees close to potential points of consumption.
-As a result, the delivered log cost for all forest companies will increase in the near future and the corresponding transportation distance for roadside residues will increase.
+Therefore, this waste is not something that can be logistically stockpiled. - Sawmilling companies are transitioning away from the salvage of dead pine stands and back into greener timber.
+This is resulting in a significant reduction in the quantity and availability of pulp logs and roadside residues.